-As of June 30, 2018 the District had \$12,830,400 in noncurrent liabilities, which is net of the \$404,818 current portion as reported in the statement of net position.
+As of June 30, 2019 the District had \$12,410,510 in noncurrent liabilities, which is net of the \$446,654 current portion of the long term liabilities as reported in the statement of net position.
 The outstanding debt consists of 2009 USDA Certificates of Participation, 2012 SWRF Wastewater Treatment Expansion and SWRCB Water Boards Loan for the Water Treatment Plant Up-grade and the District's obligation to its employees for compensated absences, the District's net pension liability (note 6).
-For more detailed information about the District's long term-debt see note 4 to the financial statements.
+For more detailed information about the District's long term-debt see note 4.